-This publication is available in hard copy or PDF format.
+This publication is available in PDF format.
 All other rights are reserved, including in relation to any departmental logos or trademarks which may exist.
 For enquiries regarding the licence and any use of this publication, please contact:

 Director - Creative Services

 Communication Branch

-Department of Infrastructure, Transport, Regional Development and Communications
+Department of Infrastructure, Transport, Regional Development, Communications and the Arts

 GPO Box 594

 Canberra ACT 2601

 Australia